Monday, March 23, 2015

 Passing of a Statesman - Lee Kuan Yew

 I did feel a sense of loss on knowing that LKY has finally gone.
 This was probably because of two reasons.
-One is that two of my children now work in Singapore.
+One is that two of my children are now working in Singapore.
 One in fact is going to get married to a Singaporean.
 Second is because of historical sentiment - I grew up at one period of my life when Singapore was part of Malaysia.

 Now that Peninsular Malaysia politics is increasingly moving toward racism, bigotry and Islamisation, East Malaysians (Sabah and Sarawak) are feeling more and more alienated from the original agreement in the formation of Malaysia.
 Some even go as far as to argue that a referendum of some sort should have been conducted by the remaining partners, Malaya, Sabah and Sarawak on the validity of this union when Singapore was "asked" to leave this federation.